mautic/user-documentation/docs/segments/manage_segments.rst

 .. note::

   The date format for values stored in the database is ``YYYY-MM-DD``.
 For example, December 11, 2020 is stored as 2020-12-11 and November 12, 2020 is stored as 2020-11-12.
 To update the display format for dates, go to **Settings > Configuration > System Settings > System Defaults**.
-However, this doesn’t alter the format in which dates are stored in the database.
+However, this doesn't alter the storage format in the database.

 .. vale off